mia-platform/design-system/.github/pull_request_template.md

 - [ ] all added files include Apache 2.0 license
 - [ ] you are not committing extraneous files or sensible data
 - [ ] the browser console does not have any logged errors
+- [ ] necessary labels have been applied to this pull request (enhancement, bug, ecc.)